Table 6.48 — EEs for EAs whose label begins with M

 CLEARING_LINE <MARINE_CLEARING_LINE>.
 1

-TRANSIT_LINE A <LINE> passing through one or more fixed marks; a transit line.
+TRANSIT_LINE A <LINE> passing through one or more fixed marks; transit line.
 2

 UNDEFINED Undefined.
 3